-Croatia Trip April 2019
+Croatia Trip April 2019, Limited Space

 Mike & Robin are taking a group of our students to the beautiful cities of Dubrovnik and Split, Croatia March 30, April 9, 2019, at an incredible price of approximately $3189 per person, shared room price.
 This includes CEUs for administrators and nurses; round trip air from LAX; airport/hotel transfers in both cities; 4-star, superior class hotels; daily breakfast; city tours; and optional side trips.
 Join us on a great, affordable trip to two of Croatia’s seaport towns with so much to do.
 Call 866/257-7323 to make a $450 per person deposit or pay your deposit on our website or mail to our office address.
 Payoff deadline is January 2019.
 This is a “don’t miss” trip.

 Did your liability insurance get cancelled, or your renewal notice premium significantly increase?
 Talk to Willy Halle before June to see if he can help with costs and coverage: (760) 835-1884.